-Using the Security Level 1 interfaces, each implementation of a COAS query interface must call the get_attributes() function on the Current pseudo object, examine the attributes, compare them to the access policy information, and make the access decision.
-If a COAS implementation chooses to use the Healthcare Resource Access Decision Facility, it constructs an appropriate resource name and operation name, and passes them to ResourceAccessDecision::access_allowed() along with the attributes received from Current::get_attributes().
+Using the Security Level 1 interfaces, each implementation of a COAS query interface must call the get\attributes() function on the Current pseudo object, examine the attributes, compare them to the access policy information, and make the access decision.
+If a COAS implementation chooses to use the Healthcare Resource Access Decision Facility, it constructs an appropriate resource name and operation name, and passes them to ResourceAccessDecision::access\allowed() along with the attributes received from Current::get\attributes().
 Details on how COAS implementations must use an HRAD Facility are provided in Section C.7, "Use of Healthcare Resource Access Decision Facility".
 In the latter case, a COAS does not need to examine the attributes or implement any access decision logic.
 The COAS implementation should enforce the access decision according to the semantics of the particular COAS operation.
-It is the responsibility of the client's ORB to acquire the proper credentials securely.
-It is the responsibility of the server's ORB to authenticate the credentials received from the client, extract the security attributes from them, and make them available to the implementation through the Current::get_attributes() method.
+It is the responsibility of the client's ORB to acquire the proper credentials received from the client, extract the security attributes from them, and make them available to the implementation through the Current::get\attributes() method.